Andrew Halcro

-Andrew Halcro (born September 20, 1964) is an American politician from Anchorage, Alaska.
+Andrew Halcro (born September 20, 1964) is an American politician and businessman from Anchorage, Alaska.
 Formerly a Republican member of the Alaska House of Representatives, he ran for Governor of Alaska as an independent candidate in the 2006 election, placing third with 9.46 percent of the vote.

 Early life and education

 Halcro was born in San Francisco, California on September 20, 1964.
 After graduating from East Anchorage High School, he attended Willamette University and the University of Alaska Anchorage.

 Career

 Business career

 Halcro was director of sales and marketing for Avis Rent a Car of Alaska and a board member of the Avis Licensee Association from 1990.
 From 2002 he was president of Avis Alaska.
 He stepped down as president and chief executive officer when he launched his 2006 gubernatorial campaign, but returned to the company following the election.

 Alaska House of Representatives

 In 1998, he ran for the Alaska House of Representatives as a Republican, winning both the primary and the general election.
 In 2000, he won the Republican primary and was unopposed in the general election.
 He did not seek re-election in 2002.